- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 For one, some are still giving the low battery warning just minutes before shutting down, a problem also observed on the Sena 30K and still not fixed.
 However, the Sena units do give a bit more hours of talk time: closer to 17.

-The Sena units also have the latest bluetooth versions and next generation Mesh technology supporting basically limitless participants, and new speakers with great bass response – however, they don’t measure up to the JBL speakers of the Cardo units.
-Sena does use Bluetooth 5.0, which reviewers have experienced as slightly better when it comes to intercom range.
+The Sena units also have the latest bluetooth versions and next generation Mesh technology supporting basically limitless participants, and new Harman Kardon premium sound speakers with great bass response – however, they don’t measure up to the sound quality of the JBL speakers in many Cardo units.

 Best Bluetooth Headset for Music and Passenger Communication: Cardo Spirit

 Priorities for these types of riders are good speaker quality, decent mic quality, and easy buttons or voice commands for operating their phone and the unit easily.
-Intercom range and number of participants, as well as the latest Mesh technology, are less important.
+Motorcycle intercom range and number of participants, as well as the latest Mesh technology, are less important.

 The best bluetooth device for listening to music and chatting with a passenger is the Cardo Spirit.

-The Spirit is Cardo’s least expensive Bluetooth unit, but it comes with all the features and reliability you’ll need for talking to a passenger or even one other rider as long as you’re within line of sight.
-The Spirit comes in Cardo’s larger Freecom lineup, which is their mid-range Bluetooth headset line.
 The Spirit is meant for a rider and passenger to communicate, while the Freecom 2+ and Freecom 4+ are meant for 2 and 4 riders to communicate with each other.
-There is also a Spirit HD version that allows the user to manage sound profiles and includes 40mm HD speakers, instead of the standard 32mm.
+There is also a Spirit HD version that allows the rider to manage sound profiles and includes 40mm HD speakers, instead of the standard 32mm.
+Or you could pick up the 45mm JBL kit for an audio experience that is nothing short of beautiful.

 What makes the Cardo Spirit our top pick for riders who just want to listen to music and chat with a passenger?